MisterV111/VoiceScribeStudio/tests/README.md

 - `test_elevenlabs.py` - Tests for ElevenLabs API connectivity and voice synthesis
 - `debug_elevenlabs.py` - Debugging script for ElevenLabs API issues

+## Archived Tests

+Legacy tests that are no longer part of the active testing suite are stored in the `archived_tests/` directory.
+These tests are preserved for reference and potential future use.
+See the [archived_tests README](./archived_tests/README.md) for details.

 ## Cross-Template Testing Suite

 VoiceScribe Studio includes a comprehensive cross-template testing suite for validating script generation across all templates and models.
 This testing system is accessible through: